htruong/htruong.github.io/_posts/2018-03-20-wireguard-router-firewalled-computer-raspberry-pi.markdown

 Pi (armel, not armhf - the Raspberry Pi's CPU doesn't have some of the features of the armhf arch in Debian, if you download and install the armhf package, it will crash).

-Now we have to make a "fake" armhf package from the armel package.
-It's just userland tools, it doesn't matter if they are a bit less performant.
+Now we have to make a "fake" armhf wireguard-tools package from the armel package.
+They are just userland tools, it doesn't matter if they are a bit less performant.

 ```bash